florianpirchner/java-gpt-commands/README.md

 // if ask the doctor, then schedule meeting if(command.getName().equals(AskYourDoctorCommand.NAME)) {
 	prepareMail("doctor@doctor.com");
-} else if(command.getName().equals(WebSearchCommand.NAME)) {
+// if ask the web, then open the Chrome browser and pass the user question } else if(command.getName().equals(WebSearchCommand.NAME)) {
 	openChromeNow("Info about quantum physics");
 }